whalelogic/real_open_kitchen/README.md

 > From then on, always commit to the `test` branch so it can be merged into `main`.

 > Anyone can then add/update/remove code directly or by submitting a pull request which will then be merged.

-We all have full access.
+> We all have full access.

+> You can also just send me the code you want merged and I will take care of it 😃

 ---